-PostNL’s performance in 2020 was positively impacted by the Covid-19 situation.
-Since the start of the Covid-19 crisis, e-commerce growth has picked up significantly and the transition from offline to online has accelerated, boosting the results of Parcels.
-Within Mail in the Netherlands, PostNL realised an exceptional performance in the last weeks of the year as more greeting cards and single items were sent during the lockdown.
+PostNL’s performance in 2021 was positively impacted by the Covid-19 situation.
+Since the start of the Covid-19 crisis in 2020, e-commerce growth has picked up significantly and the transition from offline to online has accelerated, boosting the results of Parcels.
+Within Mail in the Netherlands, PostNL benefitted in 2021 from high volumes related to vaccination campaigns and tests.
 Part of the growth and performance relates to specific, non-recurring, consumer spending and a temporary shift in product mix that is not expected to recur.

-On 27 September 2019 the State Secretary of Economic Affairs cleared the merger between PostNL and Sandd.
+On 27 September 2019, the State Secretary of Economic Affairs cleared the merger between PostNL and Sandd.
 Legal appeals have been filed by a number of parties against the approval.
 On 11 June 2020 the court (Rechtbank Rotterdam) annulled the approval for consolidation in the Dutch postal market.
-The government has appealed to the court decision.
+The government has appealed against the court decision.
 PostNL has also decided to appeal.
+On 9 April 2021, the earlier approval of the merger was confirmed by a new decision taken by the State Secretary.
+This new decision, which has retroactive effect, will be included in the appeal procedure.
 Awaiting next steps, PostNL will continue to adhere to the conditions imposed in relation to the acquisition.
 As we have obtained control as of the acquisition date of 22 October 2019, we have fully consolidated Sandd in our financial statements as of that date going forward.

 The preparation of PostNL's consolidated financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, revenue and expenses, and related disclosure of contingent assets and liabilities.
 It also requires management to exercise its judgement in the process of applying PostNL’s accounting policies.